Visiting PhD students

 - proof of civil liability insurance

-- the invitation letter from the director of your host laboratory at Université Paris Cité (stating the dates of the mobility and the title of the research project); The letter in English must have an exemplary in French.
+- the invitation letter from the director of your host laboratory at Université Paris Cité (stating the dates of the mobility and the title of the research project)

-- the attached scientific agreement duly completed and signed by the visiting researcher, his/her home institution, the research coordinator and the Director of the host structure.
+- the scientific agreement completed and signed by the visiting researcher, his/her home institution, the research coordinator and the Director of the host structure.

 Upon receipt of these documents, the International relations Office of the university will be able to edit your «host agreement”, the required document to apply for a scientific visa at the French embassy.